niekcandaele/Catalysm-CSGO-config/README.md

 * Displays damage done when you die.
 Will display at top left of your screen.
 * Radar zoom in and out buttons
 * Volume up/down buttons.
 To control ingame volume without changing your Windows volume.
+* Show netgraph when holding TAB
+* Friends can join your community server without an invite
+* Disable automatic weapon switch on pickup

 ## Installation